-The following table sets out the Share ownership of each the Company's directors, and their Share ownership requirement, calculated as of March 15, 2021.
-Each of the directors are in compliance with their Share ownership requirements.
+The following table sets out the Share ownership of each the Company's incumbent directors, their Share ownership requirement, calculated as of July 15, 2022 and a description of whether each director meets their Share ownership requirements.
+Directors have five years to meet their Share ownership requirement.
+Each of the directors were, as of July 15, 2022, in compliance with their Share ownership requirements.